 Sleep problems and insomnia

 CBT can effectively address difficulties falling or staying asleep.
 As menopausal women tend to be woken or disrupted by night sweats, developing an automatic routine is crucial so you know what to do when this happens.
-Our CBT course, specifically designed for menopause, addresses how to handle these situations, until it almost becomes second nature.
+CBT addresses how to handle these situations, until it almost becomes second nature.
 Forming good sleep habits is also crucial to optimising your chances of a good night’s sleep.
 Being well-rested also does wonders for other menopausal symptoms, including brain fog and difficulty concentrating.

 Anxiety and stress